mbroggy/mbroggyblog/content/posts/need-to-figure-out-some-habits-and-organization.md

 I'm getting better about documenting projects as I go.
 This is important in some cases like [brewing](/categories/brewing) for repeatability.
 Or, well, [tech](/categories/tech), as when I went to remove some seemingly-unnecessary containers on my unRAID server...and wound up having to start over from scratch.

-But hey...now I know what access I set up in my mysql and postgres database containers, can administer them via [adminer] and know what containers are using which database engines...
+But hey...now I know what access I set up in my mysql and postgres database containers, can administer them via [adminer](https://www.adminer.org/en/) and know what containers are using which database engines with which credentials...

 So...journaling and documentating the whats, whys, wheres and hows can be very useful :D